sevaho/kubesealer/README.md

 <img src=".github/assets/kubesealer.gif" alt="Showcase" style="max-width: 100%;" width="620">

-Editing an existing secret can be done as follows:
+Editing an existing secret with your $EDITOR can be done as follows:

 ```
 kubesealer foo.sealedsecret.yaml